ibm-cloud-docs/ibm-cloud-provider-for-terraform/internal-adopters/ownership.md

 ### Query to track Terraform service requests
 {: #track-requests}

-**Task** Service Terraform provider request **Description** The Terraform Provider for a given service doesn't handle something it should and needs to be enhanced.
+- **Task** Service Terraform provider request
+- **Description** The Terraform provider for a given service doesn't handle something it should and needs to be enhanced.
-**AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-enhancement`.
+- **AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-enhancement`.
-    - Access **Internal User action**. click  **Terraform Service -> Requests and Defects**.
+   - Access **Internal user action**.
+   - Click  **Terraform Service -> Requests and Defects**.
    - Click **Add Structured idea** blue button.
-Provide your service name, for example, `Workspace **Schematics Service**`
+Provide your service name, for example, `Workspace **Schematics Service**`.
    - Enter the brief information in the **Name** field.
-    - Enter the short description having
+   - Enter the short description containing
       - whom to coordinate for reference or a Github or something would help?
       - who exactly is requesting the project?
 For example, **external customer or internal enhancement**.
-        - refresh the link and make sure the description shows up.
+      - finally, refresh the link and make sure the description are updated.
 This filters automatically on **needs review**.
-You can clear that filter if it's been changed and you want to find out the status.
+You can clear the filter if it's been changed.

 ### Query to track Terraform service defects
 {: #track-defects}

-**Task** Service Terraform provider defect **Description** The Terraform Provider for the given service has a defect and it needs to be fixed **AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-defect`.
+- **Task** Service Terraform provider defect
+- **Description** The Terraform provider for the given service has a defect and it needs to be fixed
+- **AHA tagging** Access [AHA items](https://bigblue.aha.io/bookmarks/idea_grids/6978999499627562927/6978999940899169319){: external} and use AHA tag as `TF-service-defect`.

 **Internal user action**